 The Carini Lab at the University of Arizona is looking for an enthusiastic, hard-working graduate student (MS or PhD) to join the lab in the spring semester of 2018.
 The ideal student will have 1-2 years of undergraduate level laboratory experience if applying as a MS candidate, or a MS degree or 2-3 years of technician experience if applying as PhD candidate.

-We are especially interested in applicants with knowledge of: terrestrial or marine microbiology, turfgrass ecology or management, marine intertidal ecology, or trace gas biogeochemistry.
-We encourage prospective students that wish to learn advanced microbial cultivation techniques, but already have molecular (PCR, amplicon sequencing) or computational (R, python) skills, to inquire.
+Although all applicants will be considered, we especially encourage prospective students that wish to learn advanced microbial cultivation techniques, but already have molecular (PCR, amplicon sequencing) or computational (R, python) skills, to inquire.

 To inquire, please read the ‘Prospective graduate student’ section below and send a brief email stating your specific interests and why you would like to work with our group to Dr. Carini at paulcarini(at)email.arizona.edu.
 Attach your CV and reprints of publications (optional, describe your contribution to the published work).
 The first review of these inquiries will occur in July of 2017.